 Consequences: We provide a description of all the potential consequences; be they good, bad or neutral.

 How are ADRs used in Data Engineering?

-The Data Engineering team maintains a squad website in GitHub Pages using Jekyll.
+Our data engineers maintain a website in GitHub Pages using Jekyll.
 This was already used to share common links, jargon bust and build statuses - so the ADRs were placed there too.
 The squad website is readable by anyone at Auto Trader and contributions are welcome from anyone.

 There are ADRs covering a wide range of subjects; how to partition data in the data lake, choice of business intelligence tool, proposed changes to metric algorithms, etc.

 Having a place to record the ADRs is not enough.
 Consensus needs to be reached on whether ADRs should change status or not.
-Data Engineering either address this at standup or with specific meetings for more in-depth discussions.
+We either address this at standup or with specific meetings for more in-depth discussions.

 As the Data Platform was built lots of architectural decisions were made.
-Data Engineering has found it worthwhile to revisit the decisions and see if they still hold; given what we’ve learnt as the platform grows.
+We’ve found it worthwhile revisiting the decisions and see if they still hold; given what we’ve learnt as the platform grows.

 Benefits of ADRs

 One: Clearly reasoned decisions